tricinel/frontwerk.org/src/content/docs/test.md

 You can easily extend the configuration of this default config.

-> Note that any args you pass to `frontwerk test` will be forwarded to jest.
+> Note that any args you pass to `frontwerk test` will be forwarded to Jest.

 **Config**